 2. by an organization contributions to which are deductible under §170(c)(2) of the Internal Revenue Code of 1986 (or the corresponding provision of any future federal tax code).

 Section 1.
 Three Classes of Members: The Association shall have three classes of members: full members, associate members, and emeritus members.
 The Board of Directors shall have full power to determine and change the qualifications for membership in each category and will be responsible for notifying the Association of such changes in a timely manner.

 Section 2.
 Full Member Qualifications: Persons who are engaged or have been engaged in legal education in any capacity, and have paid their annual dues are qualified for full membership.
 Dues for full membership will be greater than those for associate members and will entitle the individual to seek election as a Director or Officer and such other benefits as the Board may determine.
 A person who would otherwise qualify to be an associate member may elect to be a full member upon payment of the annual dues for full members.

 Section 3.
 Associate Member Qualifications: Persons who are engaged or have been engaged in legal education on a basis that is less than full time, such as in the capacity of an adjunct educator or field placement supervisor in an externship; or who are otherwise interested in the furtherance of clinical legal education may apply to the Board for associate membership.
 Dues for associate members will be less than those for full members and will entitle the individual to benefits determined by the Board but associate members may not seek election as a Director or Officer.
 An Associate member may elect to become a full member upon payment of annual dues for full members.

 Section 4.
-Right of Members to Vote: Each full and associate member in good standing shall be entitled to one vote on each matter submitted to a vote of the membership.
+Right of Members to Vote: Each full, associate, and emeritus member in good standing shall be entitled to one vote on each matter submitted to a vote of the membership.